torbsto/kafka-salsa/README.md

 ### SALSA
 Lempel et al. introduced Stochastic Approach for Link-Structure Analysis (SALSA) [5] as a web page rank algorithm.
 Originally, SALSA performs a Monte Carlo simulation of two independent random walks to differentiate between so-called authorities and hubs.
 This is used to create distinct node sets and with that a bipartite graph.
 Since the distinct node sets are inherent in our use-case, SALSA simplifies to a Monte Carlo simulation of a single random walk.

 For a given user, we want to compute _k_ recommendations.
 SALSA's random walk starts with the user's node.
 It uniformly samples an interaction that leads to a tweet the user formerly interacted with.
 SALSA counts the times a tweet is visited.
 From there, it again uniformly samples an interaction leading back to a user.
 This is repeated a specified number of times.
-Figure **XX** shows a simple example for computing recommended tweets with SALSA.
+Figure 1 shows a simple example for computing recommended tweets with SALSA.

+#### Figure 1: Personalized SALSA random walk for tweet recommendation
 <p align="center">
 <img src="https://user-images.githubusercontent.com/17516685/64905753-22b64d80-d6dd-11e9-8fc1-4ebba6df904c.gif">
 </p>

 As SALSA uses a Monte Carlo simulation, multiple such random walks are performed.
 However, they can be easily parallelized.
 In each iteration, the algorithm performs the steps for each random walk.
 The Monte Carlo simulation of random walks results in a count distribution over the visited tweets.
 SALSA sorts the tweets by their counts and filters tweets that the user already interacted with.
 Finally, it selects the _k_ first elements.
 The tweets of the resulting list are the ranked recommendations.